metabrainz/musicbrainz-server/HACKING.md

     ~/opt/phantomjs$ qmake
     ~/opt/phantomjs$ make

-Now you should be able to use it to run QUnit tests:
+Now you should be able to use it to run the tests:

     $ prove -l t/qunit.t